 Pet Sematary —Stephen King’s 1983 novel and its subsequent ’89 movie—is, above all things, a story about love.
-A father’s love for his children, and a child’s love for their beloved pet.
+A father’s love for his children, a husband’s love for his wife, and a child’s love for their beloved pet.
 Louis Creed takes his daughter’s dead cat Church to the Micmac burial ground because he loves her; he takes his dead son Gage to the Micmac burial ground because he loves him.
 He loves his family, and can’t imagine his life without them.
 Basically, a profoundly stupid man driven by grief as well as love, and he figures, ‘it worked once, it’ll work again.’

 The Origin Story of My Love for Pet Sematary

 Pet Sematary is a special little horror to me; it remains the only Stephen King novel I’ve ever read, even though I love and support King with all my heart and soul.
 (One time, a dude I dated tried to explain King’s writing to me and I had to sit there and listen like I didn’t already want Stephen King to adopt me as his own child.)
 Although I’ve seen many more King-based films than Pet Sematary, it remains my absolute favorite.
 It has a lot to do with the fact that Pet Sematary is the only story that terrified King himself.